BenMiriello/Jarvis/Raspberry_Pi_Install_Instructions.md

 python -m pip install --user pygobject -->

 After seeing Could not find PyAudio: ```pip3 install PyAudio``` and ```sudo apt-get install libportaudio-dev```

+If you have further issues with pyaudio, you may find help [here](https://github.com/Uberi/speech_recognition/issues/235).

 This got me to the stage of being able to run the program, however you'll still need to connect to mic in in order to take commands and talk back.